donti17/FMX-Compatibility/README.md

 - Open an [**Issue**](https://github.com/Brubhubedits/FMX-Compatibility/issues/new?template=compatibility_report.yml) and follow the provided template.

 > [!NOTE]
-> Make sure you're using the latest version of both [BadUpdate](https://github.com/grimdoomer/Xbox360BadUpdate/releases/latest) and [FreeMyXe](https://github.com/InvoxiPlayGames/FreeMyXe/releases/latest).
+> To avoid compatibility issues, **always make sure you're using the latest version** of [BadUpdate](https://github.com/grimdoomer/Xbox360BadUpdate/releases/latest) and [FreeMyXe](https://github.com/InvoxiPlayGames/FreeMyXe/releases/latest).

 ## Roadmap
 - [ ] Revise the issue reporting experience to be more helpful for owners and contributors.